Floating-point numeric types (C# reference)

 doubletype in the expression, the expression evaluates to

-float, or to bool in relational comparisons or comparisons for equality.
+float, or to bool in relational and equality comparisons.

 A floating-point expression can contain the following sets of values: